 The American Academy of General Dentistry (AGD), and Dr. Hess offer these dental health tips to keep your smile healthy and bright:

 - Floss daily – this is the single most important factor in preventing gum disease.
 Flossing dislodges debris from the crevasses of your teeth.
-Debris that is not removed harbors bacteria and plaque that eats away at tooth enamel.
+Debris that is not removed harbors bacteria and plaque that eat away at tooth enamel.

 - Change your toothbrush every 3 to 4 months.
 A fresh brush helps keep your mouth free from harmful bacteria.

-- Avoid sugary drinks – but if you do enjoy them, use a straw to minimize the risk of developing cavities.
+- Avoid sugary drinks – but if you enjoy them, use a straw to minimize the risk of developing cavities.